 Bill supporters said trash-to-energy power plants can be run clean and would help the environment by diverting and processing material that would otherwise clog landfills.
 Environmentalists said the process is a net loss for the environment in the form of air and water pollution.

 The company, meanwhile, has been generous in its contributions to the campaign funds of Maryland politicians, according to documents on file with the state.

 On Oct.
 27, 2010, O’Malley, who signed the energy credit bill into law, received $4,000 from Energy Answers Baltimore LLC and $4,000 from the company’s CEO Patrick F. Mahoney.
 His campaign received another $1,000 from Mahoney on January 10, 2011.

 The campaign of Lt.
 Gov. Anthony Brown received $4,000 from the company on October 27, 2010 and $4,000 on that date from Mahoney.

-Another contribution, first reported, by the Baltimore Sun, was made to the Democratic Governors’ Association.
-During the first six months after O’Malley took the helm of the DGA in 2010, Energy Answers International gave the Association a total of $100,000.
+Another contribution was made to the Democratic Governors Association.
+During the first six months after O’Malley took the helm of the DGA in 2010, Energy Answers International gave the governors association a total of $100,000.

-O’Malley told the Sun the contribution had no effect on his decision regarding the bill.
+O’Malley said the contribution had no effect on his decision regarding the bill.